-So what does “The Traveling Traveler” mean.
-It means somebody who is a traveler for work (think healthcare, technology , etc) who also likes to travel for fun.
+What does “The Traveling Traveler” mean.
+The origin comes from somebody who is a traveler for work (healthcare, technology , etc) who also likes to travel for fun.

 More about Julia: